Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Introduction

 \section{Introduction}

 A measuring device is associated with an input physical system and an output classical variable.
 Any physical theory in addition to specifying the state also prescribes allowed observables and a rule for predicting the outcomes of a measurement.
 For a two-level quantum system also known as a qubit, in contrast to classical two-level systems (bits), the quantum formalism allows for measuring devices with more than two irreducible outcomes.
-In other words, there are measurements with more than two outcomes that cannot be realized as a post-processing of the outcomes obtained from a two-outcome quantum measurement.
-The usefulness of these general measuring devices has been known since as early as the late eighties.
-It was found that it is possible to unambiguously discriminate two non-orthogonal qubit states by allowing an irreducible three-outcome measurement \cite{Ivanovic87, Peres88, DiMario22}.
-These are called non-projective measurements.
-Recently, non-projective measurement has been proven advantageous over projective ones in an information processing task called randomness certification \cite{Acin16}.
-Thus it is of practical importance to detect and characterize such non-projective measurements, which do not have any classical analogue.
+In other words, there are measurements with more than two outcomes that cannot be realised as a post-processing of the outcomes obtained from a two-outcome quantum measurement.
+Such measurements are called {\it non-projective measurements}.
+The usefulness of general measurement devices has been recognised since the late 1980s.
+Studies have demonstrated their advantages in quantum state discrimination \cite{Ivanovic87, Peres88, DiMario22, QuantumStateDisriminationRev}, entanglement detection \cite{Shang2018}, quantum tomography \cite{Derka1998, Renes2004, OptTomography, singleSettingTom, povmSHADOWGhune}, and quantum metrology \cite{Ragy2016, Szcyykulska2016, rafalMETRO}.
+More recently, non-projective measurements have been shown to outperform projective ones in information-processing tasks such as randomness certification \cite{Acin16}, quantum cryptography \cite{optimalCRYPTO}, and port-based teleportation \cite{Ishizaka2008, Studzinski2017port, Mozrzymas2018optimal}.
+Additionally, research has established the advantages of non-projective measurements in quantum computing \cite{algREVIEW, Bacon2006, HSP} and the foundations of quantum information \cite{Barret2002, Vertesi2010}.
+Consequently, detecting and characterising such non-projective measurements is of practical importance.